Background

 In addition, new tools are needed to monitor the prevalence of human infections in the population as new viruses emerge (i.e. public health surveillance).

-In summary, water- and food-borne viral infections are here to stay and the problem is expected to get worse in the coming decades due to climate change and socioeconomic pressures.
-In response to the problem highlighted above, a key challenge is to be able to rapidly quantify key pathogenic viruses in environmental samples, evaluate the potential risk they pose to human health and, where needed, develop measures to mitigate against infection and spread.
+In summary, water- and food-borne viral and AMR infections are here to stay and the problem is expected to get worse in the coming decades due to climate change and socioeconomic pressures.
+In response to the problem highlighted above, a key challenge is to be able to rapidly quantify key pathogenic organisms in environmental samples, evaluate the potential risk they pose to human health and, where needed, develop measures to mitigate against infection and spread.

 Design new tools